magicalraccoon/beautiful-jekyll/_posts/2018-02-06-'Sploiting-the-'Sploitable.md

 ![remote shell](/img/metasploitable/metasploitable3.png)

 ### ssh (port 22)
-We can employ a similar method try and gain access to port 22.
-With metasploit still open, we'll use a common ssh login check scanner (https://www.offensive-security.com/metasploit-unleashed/scanner-ssh-auxiliary-modules/).
+We can employ a similar method to try and gain access to port 22.
+With metasploit still open, we'll use a [common ssh login check scanner](https://www.offensive-security.com/metasploit-unleashed/scanner-ssh-auxiliary-modules/).

 `use auxillary/scanner/ssh/ssh_login`